Are you familiar with iOS development environment and interested to learn more while helping the project?

 ZSTD LIBRARY

-2.3.1) The below instructions are for the so-called basic edition of zstd 1.5.2.
-(If there has been a newer release of zstd by the time you read this, adapt as necessary.)
-Get the zstd library source code from https://github.com/facebook/zstd/releases/tag/v1.5.2/ , the zstd-1.5.2.tar.gz archive.
+2.3.1) The below instructions are for the so-called basic edition of the ZSTD library.
+Download the source code from https://github.com/facebook/zstd/releases.

 Alternatively you can use the helper script to build libzstd for iOS: https://github.com/CollaboraOnline/online/blob/master/scripts/build-zstd-ios.sh